The week in 36 photos

 A woman tries to save her merchandise from a fire at a market in Port-au-Prince, Haiti, on Sunday, February 18.

-A model walks the runway carrying a replica of her own head at the Gucci show during Milan Fashion Week on Wednesday, February 21.
+A model walks the runway carrying a replica of his own head at the Gucci show during Milan Fashion Week on Wednesday, February 21.

 Workers begin to dismantle a road dam at the site of an unexplained landslide near Tribsees in northern Germany on Monday, February 19.